emilIftekhar/PaWiMo/README.md

 The reporting figures from the Robert Koch Institute are queried via API through the [National Platform for Geographic Data (NPGEO-DE)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0?orderBy=Meldedatum).

 ## Disclaimer
 We provide the code (as it is) for further development.
 At the moment no forecasts can be made.
-Furthermore, it should be noted that even the finished statistical models may deviate from the actual development.
+Furthermore, it should be noted that even the results of the finished statistical model may deviate from the actual development.